TRUFAMANIA

 Comments:

-Terfezia morenoi has been considered as an immature form of Terfezia leptoderma and treated as synonyms by several authors.
-Molecular analysis have shown several distinct clades within spiny spored Terfezia species with pseudoparenchymatous peridium.
-Terfezia morenoi differs from other spiny spored Terfezia species by its habitat, growing in basic soils associated with trees and not with Cistaceae plants and by having the smaller spores, average spore size 16–18 µm including ornament, with the shorter spines, 1–2 µm long.
+Molecular analysis has shown several distinct clades within spiny-spored Terfezia species with pseudoparenchymatous peridium.
+Terfezia morenoi differs from other spiny-spored Terfezia species by its habitat in alkaline soils associated with trees rather than Cistaceae, and by having the smallest spores of the group, averaging 16–18 µm including ornament, with the shortest spines, 1–2 µm long.

 Terfezia morenoi spores